shahrohit/git-learning/README.txt

 7. `commit` -> commit is a particular version of the project.
 It captures a snapshot of the project's stages changes and creates version out of it.

-8. `git commit` -> register staging changes to  a commit
+8. `git commit` -> register staging changes to  a commit.
+9. `git log` -> list all the commits of the respository.

+10. `git restore <file>` -> remove all files changes from staging area to be commited.
+This Can be use full if we did some dirty pieces of code and no more want it. inseted of deleting every line bye line, we can restore last clean version of the file.